Reference · v1

 A small set of endpoints are automatically idempotent by the resource id in the path, even when you don't pass Idempotency-Key:

-A retry without an explicit key is safe — Drupd will not send the email twice or double-charge the send cap.
+A retry without an explicit key is safe: Drupd will not send the email twice, double-charge the send cap, or record the same payment twice.
 Pass an explicit Idempotency-Key when you want the standard 24-hour byte-identical replay response or want to control the dedupe scope yourself; the explicit value always wins.

 The auto key is derived from the invoice id as it appears in the path.
 The same invoice addressed once by its UUID and once by its public_id (inv_…) yields two different auto keys, so a retry that switches id forms is not auto-deduped.
 If your retry path might use either form, pass an explicit Idempotency-Key so the dedupe is independent of which id you send.